Bureau of Land Management, Oregon.

-The John Day is the second longest free-flowing river in the continental United States and the longest undammed tributary of the Columbia.
+The John Day River is one of the longest free-flowing rivers in the continental United States and is the longest undammed tributary of the Columbia River.

 Service Creek : From Prineville, Oregon:Take US 26 east out of town and drive 46.5 miles to OR 207 N. Turn left and drive 23.5 miles.
 Service Creek Campground and boat launch will be on the right.